 How much does the Hele-on bus cost?

-The standard fee for the Hele-on bus is $2.00 per ride, but there may be additional charges.
+The standard fee for the Hele-on bus is $2.00 (last checked: 2016 ) per ride, but there may be additional charges.
 If you are taking a big backpack or a suitcase onto the bus that does not fit under your seat you might be charged for another seat by the driver.

 You can also take a bicycle on the bus (actually, you put it on a rack in front of the bus), but this will also cost you an additional $2.00.

 Hele-on bus schedule

-The schedules of the bus system on the Big Island are not tweaked to tourism, but rather to make commuting to and from work for locals possible.
+The schedules of the bus system on the Big Island are not ideal for tourism.
+Rather they are made to make commuting to and from work for locals possible.
 This means that most routes are only served early in the day and after work.
 You can check the schedules and maps of the hele-on-bus here.